 The 2022 Instrument form is provided in a format that is fully compatible with the ODK (https://getodk.org/).
-This allows one to quickly start collecting data using Internet cloudbased services as well as local servers.
-Data is output in a table format and at any time ready for analysis. link to demo version for using a https://www.who.int/standards/classifications/other-classifications/verbal-autopsystandards-ascertaining-and-attributing-causes-of-death-tools. electronic data The collection form includes embedded skip patterns that automatically navigate the various combinations of age-, sex-, maternal- and perinatal-specific indicators within a single, comprehensive instrument.
+This allows one to quickly start collecting data using Internet cloud-based services as well as local servers.
+Data is output in a table format and at any time ready for analysis.
+A link to a demo version for using is available at

-The ODK-compatible instrument is defined using the XLSForm standard11.
+The ODK-compatible instrument is defined using the XLSForm standard.
 The XLSForm instrument definition file is a full and complete description of the instrument.
 It is possible to use that definition with any XLSForm-compatible electronic data capture system.
 Further using that definition, it is possible to replicate the instrument 'from scratch' using any software provided that the skip/flow patterns are fully implemented, all values adhere to the predetermined values, and the field/item names are replicated exactly.
 However, a note of caution, the skip/flow patterns in the instrument are complex and will require careful attention if the XLSForm definition is not used directly.
 If the skip/flow patterns are not implemented correctly, then the item response pattern will be affected - with the important consequence that automated cause-coding algorithms may not work correctly.
 Automated cause of death assignment methods compatible with the 2022 WHO VA instrument, are listed in the WHO VA website - see section 4.8.3 of this manual for more details.